Skip to content

 • Performance: Index key fields for faster querying and optimize design for scalability.

-• Security Measures: Figure out data encryption, define access controls, and ensure proper handling of sensitive data (e.g., user passwords).
+• Security Measures: Plan data encryption, define access controls, and ensure proper handling of sensitive data (e.g., user passwords).

 Submit your database schema diagram with explanations of the relationships, key tables or objects, and fields.
 Explain how normalization was used, and which performance and security considerations you plan to implement.
 Optionally, submit a schema configuration file (e.g., SQL query to create the tables).